 Overall infant and child mortality rates are reducing but remain above national and regional rates.
 CDOP continues to seek assurance from lead organisations that all actions within the Modifiable Action Plan are being fully implemented by lead organisations across all the recommendation areas.
+In addition, the updated Child Death Review Guidance will be published in late July 2018 and will be the Local Authority and CCGs have joint statutory responsibility for CDOP and will be reporting to the Department of Health and NHS England has a key role nationally and regionally.

-The current focus for 2017/18 is:
+The current focus for 2018/19 is:

-- Continue to monitor new child deaths and any changes in demographic profile or cause of death - Continue to update and monitor Modifiable Action Plan/Issues Log - Training and awareness about CDOP and CDOP findings - Preparation of in depth analysis for next Annual Away Day - Continue to focus on: - SIDS and Co sleeping awareness and organisational response - Suicide monitoring and Suicide Prevention Plan for district - Smoking/obesity/consanguinity and genetic risk district wide actions led via Maternity Board, Every Baby Matters Group and Key partners - Serious Case Reviews, Safeguarding issues and Clinical incidents ensuring all actions taken - Road Safety across the district ensuring actions taken
+- Continue to monitor new child deaths over 2018/19 and any changes in demographic profile or causes of death - Continue to update and monitor Modifiable Action Plan/Issues Log - Ensure new Working Together and CDOP Guidance is implemented - Training about CDOP and CDOP findings presented in Safeguarding Week - Key findings to be fed into key groups e.g. Every Baby Matters groups, Maternity Partnership - Annual Away Day for in depth analysis May 2019 - Continue to focus on: - SIDS & Co sleeping awareness and organisational response - Suicide monitoring & Suicide Prevention Plan for district - Smoking/obesity/consanguinity & genetic risk district wide actions led via Maternity & Children's Programme Board, Every Baby Matters Group and other Key partners - Serious Case Reviews, Safeguarding issues & Clinical incidents ensuring all actions identified in recommendations are fully implemented - Accident Prevention & Road Safety across the district ensuring actions taken